digimbyte/schema-markup-language/README.md

 - populate schema templates on new rows
 - commenting with overrides
 - inline tag comments with brackets ()
+- preferencing <> object declaration over {} so its more user friendly/accessible

 ### Informative Error Messages